team204arm/team204_roboticwheelchairarmproject/README.md

 ## End-Effectors

 The system includes interchangeable end-effectors that attach to the wrist of the robotic arm using a quick-swap mechanism.
+The CAD files for these end-effectors are included in the linked Google Drive CAD folder.

 ### Off-the-Shelf Gripper